 Step 3: Enroll In Apprenticeships

-Concreters can even enroll themselves in on-the-job apprenticeships or training through construction firms or subcontractors.
+Concreters can even enrol themselves in on-the-job apprenticeships or training through construction firms or subcontractors.

-A combination of onsite and formal training programs is a good option to gain experience and abilities to work as an independent concreter.
+A combination of onsite and formal training programs is an excellent option to gain experience and abilities to work as an independent concrete.

-Step 4: Complete a Work Safely At Heights training
+Step 4: Complete The Work Safely At Heights Training

-If your work involves working at raised sites and heights, then you may also need to undertake a “work safely at heights” training course for the same.
+If your work involves working at raised sites and heights, you may also need to undertake a "work safely at heights" training course.

-This is a nationally accredited height safety training course that helps course participants to build skills to choose and practically implement appropriate height safety equipment to specific tasks.
+It is a nationally accredited height safety training course that helps participants to build skills to choose and implement appropriate height safety equipment for specific tasks.

 The course also teaches students the right ways to work while conforming to Australian height safety regulations and codes of practice.

-By completing this qualification, participants get an adequate understanding of risk evaluation procedures and work permits to engage in concreting work at elevated spaces.
+By completing this qualification, participants understand the risk evaluation procedures and work permits to engage in concreting work at elevated spaces.

 Fire and Safety Australia and Training are the two reputed registered training organizations where you can avail of this course.